Table of contents

 FamilyTree DNA (FTDNA) is another DNA testing company that specializes in Y DNA and mtDNA analysis.
 With this company, you can expect to have your result ready between 4-6 weeks.
 You’ll receive an email notification once your result is ready.
 Their testing process is also easy, and above all, their result is reliable.

 Nebula Genomics is a reliable DNA testing company that decodes 100% of your genome with processing times on par with the well known DNA companies that only decode 0.02%.
 Specifically, we process DNA samples and get results ready within eight weeks from the time we receive the DNA sample.

 At Nebula Genomics, we use 30X Whole Genome Sequencing to decode 100% of your DNA.
 The result is that we produce 10,000 times more data than other DNA tests like 23andMe and AncestryDNA that only decode 0.02% of your genetic makeup.
 Additionally, we partner with FTDNA to give deep ancestry insights into Y-DNA and mtDNA analysis.
 You can also upload your raw data and receive our reports for free!

 Dealing with us means you’ll have access to our genome exploration tools, where you will find answers to your DNA questions.
-Our Whole Genome Sequencing data is sequenced in CLIA approved and CAP accredited labs and can thus be used by physicians and genetic counselors to help provide medical advice and make future medical decisions.
+Our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors to help provide medical advice and make future medical decisions.